dev-bittu/lotus-grammar/grammar/functions/function_declaration.md

 ---

 ## **Functions with Keyword Arguments**
-MyLang allows passing arguments as key-value pairs using dictionaries.
+Lotus allows passing arguments as key-value pairs using dictionaries.

 ### Example:
 ```lotus